idleberg/sublime-nsis-plugins/README.md

 ## Usage

 As of [version 3.0](https://github.com/idleberg/NSIS-Sublime-Text-Addons/releases), command completion is case-sensitive to reduce accidental triggering.
+However, to make triggers more predictable, plug-ins and headers starting with the prefixes `ns` or `nsis` are lowercase.

 ## License